altf4/SmashBot/Readme.md

 7. Run `./smashbot`
 8. Run dolphin and start up Melee.
 9. Move focus over to the dolphin window.
 (Or else turn on background input on the controller) Just click on the dolphin window to do this.
-10. Set player 1 to Marth.
-SmashBot will choose its own character.
+10. Set player 1 to a supported character.
+(See above) SmashBot will choose its own character.
 Start the match.